Project ideas

 Ideas for how to do it:

-Teacher can edit student solutions and make changes to see what happens.
+3. Use the Teaching support.
+This has built-in class obfuscation and hidden URLs to stop copying.
+Teacher can edit student code and make changes to see what happens.

 Find a way to keep students away from the JS console: